leonplanken/robust-rail-solver/README.md

 * `DisplayTrainUnitSuccessorsAndPredeccessors`: Displays all the POSMove predecessors and successors - these links are represents the relations between the moves using the same train unit

-* `DisplayMoveLinksOfPOSMove`: Displays all the direct successors and predecessors of a given POS move the move is identified by its ID (POSMoveTask POSmove.ID) @linkType specifies the type of the links 'infrastructure' - same inrastructure used - populated from @POSadjacencyListForInfrastructure 'trainUint' - same train unit(s) used - populated from @POSadjacencyListForTrainUint
+* `DisplayMoveLinksOfPOSMove`: Displays all the direct successors and predecessors of a given POS move the move is identified by its ID (POSMoveTask POSmove.ID) @linkType specifies the type of the links 'infrastructure' - same infrastructure used - populated from @POSadjacencyListForInfrastructure 'trainUnit' - same train unit(s) used - populated from @POSadjacencyListForTrainUnit

 * `DisplayPOSMovementLinksTrainUnitUsed`: Shows train unit relations between the POS movements, meaning that links per move using the same train unit are displayed - links by train unit